D2KLab/twitpersonality/DataExtraction/README.md

 * <tt>users/show.json?user_id =id</tt> (limit = 900) Returns the same response as the first call.
 * <tt>/friends/list</tt> (limit = 15) Returns up to 200 following usernames.

-All temporal windows for API limits are 15 minutes long. <tt>tweepy</tt> automatically handles timeout by waiting for that amount a time when a timeout occurs.
+All temporal windows for API limits are 15 minutes long. <tt>tweepy</tt> automatically handles timeout by waiting for that amount of time when a timeout occurs.